PSMGoossens/tmc-spyware-server/README.md

 Non-battery-backed write caches and faulty disks remain a concern.
 Checksums may be added later to address these.

+The server can be load-balanced easily since the data files are easy to merge later.

 ## License ##